Discover everything we launched at Webflow Conf 2024

 Your CMS is generally the only way that someone who doesn’t know how to code can touch the code of your website.
 A traditional CMS consists of form fields where content is added, but a developer is always needed to connect that content to your design.

 The challenge is that a traditional CMS is not a visual medium — it’s a medium defined by static data content.
-Newer no-code tools with visual development allow your CMS to connect directly to your design without intermediaries.
+A visual-first, composable CMS, however, directly connects content to your design without intermediaries.

 “What Webflow does is we’ve come in and completely changed the equation and said that the code is no longer the abstraction, the design is the direct abstraction, so you can get in and move pieces around, and we’re writing code underneath.”